varunarya10/unittest2/README.txt

 2010/XX/XX - 0.6.0 alpha 1
 --------------------------

+Many thanks to Mark Roddy and Ezio Melotti who contributed substantially to this release.

 * Invoking `unit2` without args starts test discovery
 * Added `TestCase.assertWarns` and `TestCase.assertWarnsRegexp` context managers
 * Error in setUp, tearDown or cleanUp function for a test marked as an